FreshPrinceofBellR/FreshPrinceofBellR.github.io/_posts/2024-03-10-okta_verify_for_desktop.md

 An example of an installation command that deploys Okta Verify with the Okta Verify Passcode option:

 *`.\OktaVerify.exe /q OrgUrl=[Your Okta Organization URL] AuthenticatorOperationMode=VirtualDesktopStatic UserVerificationType=OktaVerifyPasscode`*

+### Requirements
+The requirements I used for this deployment of Okta Verify were the following:
+- Operating system architecture: x64
+- Minimum operating system: Windows 10 22H2

+You can add additional requirements including custom scripts if required.

+### Detection
+Okta Verify can be detected by using the **File or folder exist** detection option.
+Okta's documentation targets the following file path and file

+*`C:\Program Files\Okta\Okta Verify`*
+*`OktaVerify.exe`*

+### Deployment
+To deploy the Okta Verify application, you can either scope it to a device group (recommended) or user group as either **Required** or **Avaliable for enrolled devices**.